Best Gutter Guards for Seattle Homes (2025)

 4 min read

-At RoofSmart, we install hundreds of gutters and gutter guards all over the Greater Seattle Area every year.
-After 13 years of discussing gutter and gutter guard issues with customers and helping them find gutter guards that work best for them, we’re also well-versed in the gutter-related issues specific to this area.
+At RoofSmart, we install and replace hundreds of gutters and gutter guards all over the Greater Seattle Area every year.
+After 13 years helping customers find gutter guards that work best for them, we’re also well-versed in the gutter-related issues specific to this area.

-Even though gutters are designed to capture and redirect rainwater, the unfortunate truth is that they also collect debris that falls on the roof.
-Things like leaves, pine needles, and seeds can all accumulate in your gutters and clog them, especially if they get jammed into the downspout.
+Even though gutters are designed to capture and redirect rainwater, the unfortunate truth is that they also collect debris that falls on the roof, like:

 Here are a few examples of what that looks like: